Beijing Library

 Beijing Library (北京城市图书馆) is located north of the Central Green Forest Park in Tongzhou, Beijing, and is one of the three major buildings in the Beijing Municipal Administrative Center.
 It was completed and opened on December 27, 2023, forming the "One Library, Three Locations" pattern with the Hua Wei Qiao branch and the Daxing Airport branch of Capital Library.
 The Library houses functional areas such as ancient literature and documents, intangible cultural heritage, open-stack reading areas, smart libraries, and lecture halls, providing reading and learning facilities.
+In 2025 it had over 2.81 million visitors.